• Skip to primary navigation

 How to Build:

-To build an LED circuit with a resistor in series, follow these steps:
+To build a LED circuit with a resistor in series is mentioned below:

-• Connect cathode leg of the LED to the negative terminal of the power source.
+• Connect short leg cathode of LED to negative (-) of battery.

-• Connect the anode leg of the LED to one leg of the resistor.
+• Connect long leg anode of LED to one leg of resistor.

-• Connect the remaining leg of the resistor to the positive terminal of the power source.
+• Other leg of resistor go to positive (+) of battery.

 Test the Circuit:

-• If the LEDs are too bright or not bright enough, you may need to adjust the resistor value.
+• If LED is too bright or not bright than change resistor value.

 Note:

-• By following these steps, you can successfully build an LED circuit with a resistor in series.
+• By following these steps one can make simple LED circuit with resistor.

 How to Build a 220V LED circuit: